- Home

 Hormone therapy

-Hormones that are naturally produced in the body can cause some cancers to grow.
-The aim of hormone therapy (also called endocrine therapy or androgen deprivation therapy) is to lower the amount of hormones the tumour receives.
-This can help reduce the size and slow down the spread of the cancer.
-Hormone therapy can be used for a short time or long term.
+Hormones, which are naturally produced in the body, can cause some cancers to grow.
+The aim of hormone therapy (also called endocrine therapy or androgen deprivation therapy, ADT) is to lower the amount of hormones the tumour receives.
+Hormone therapy can be used for a short time or long term to help reduce the size of the tumour and slow down the spread of the cancer.

 Side effects of hormone therapy

-Some people have no side effects from these drugs, while others experience symptoms similar to menopause, including vaginal dryness or discharge, pain during intercourse, hot flushes, weight gain, decrease in sex drive and arousal, night sweats, urinary problems and mood swings.
-You should have regular gynaecological check-ups after hormone therapy as there is a small risk of developing cancer in the lining of the uterus (endometrial cancer).
+Some people have no side effects from these anti-oestrogen drugs, while others experience symptoms similar to menopause, including vaginal dryness or discharge, pain during intercourse, hot flushes, weight gain, decrease in sex drive and arousal, night sweats, urinary problems and mood swings.
+You should have regular gynaecological check-ups during and after hormone therapy, as there is a small risk of developing cancer in the lining of the uterus (endometrial cancer) with some drugs.

 View the Cancer Council NSW editorial policy.